lttito/SpeedUnitChanger-mod/README.txt

 - feet

 Changelog:
-version 1.6.0: 1.3 Compatibility.
+version 1.6.1: Fix speed not calculating on orbital mode if Pe < 0 version 1.6.0: 1.3 Compatibility.
 Added toggle to not show speed on orbital mode. version 1.5.0: Added different Altitude modes to Navball title. version 1.4.3: 1.2 Compatibility.
 Also optimized code to not create several instances and less if checks.